 Fantastic Fall Flowers:

-Purple Flame Grass (Miscanthus sinensis ‘Purpurascens’).
+Purple Flame Grass (Miscanthus sinensis ‘Purpurascens’, zones 3 to 9).
 Maiden grasses add striking form and texture to the perennial border all summer long.
 By late summer, many cultivars produce soft, feathery plumes that emerge above the narrow foliage.
 Purple Flame Grass is a medium-sized maiden grass, growing three to four-feet tall with foliage that turns from bright green to fiery reddish-orange in early autumn.
 The attractive plumes are silvery-white and persist on the plants throughout winter.
 Plant it in a sunny site with well-drained soil.
 Pruning is only necessary in early spring when the dried foliage and flower stems from the previous season are cut back before the fresh growth emerges.

 Pruning Tip – In late spring, pinch out the tips of late summer and fall blooming perennials like sneezeweed, Joe Pye weed, Russian sage, and Sedum ‘Autumn Joy’.
 Pinching will slow flowering and produce bushier growth, which means more flower-bearing stems.